 PLP Garden: 2019

 The 2019 season saw the same dedicated volunteers with an addition of many new faces.
 We had great success with tomatoes, and okra planted in the western front garden.
 We learned that vetch is a persistent cover crop that keeps on giving.
 Our zinnias and cosmos looked fantastic in the raised beds and the pepper and eggplants produced until frost.

 The old peach tree in the western front garden succumbed to peach borer and we cut it down.
 On October 29th a group of PLP volunteers along with three Giving Grove members planted our new front orchard with three Jujube trees and two bush cherries.
-It will be a great addition to the garden.
+It is a great addition to the garden.

 Join MGGKC at Project Living Proof Garden